lajd/Udacity-Deep-Reinforcement-Learning/tasks/reacher/solutions/ddpg/REPORT.md

 ![Trained Agent][image3]

 The environment was solved (mean reward of >=30) after 61 episodes.
-The training time was substantial at roughly 1.5 hours, but much less so than the vanilla DDPG algorithm.
+The training time was substantial at roughly 1.5 hours.
+In contrast, the vanilla DDPG algorithm with non-prioritized replay demonstrated poor convergence and increased sensitivity to hyperparameter choices (results for DDPG not shown as a result).

 ##### Discussion
-The TD3 algorithm demonstrated much greater stability and convergence properties as compared to DDPG, solving the environment in just 61 episodes as opposed to 170.
-We also note that the learning rate was much steeper than that of DDPG, where a score of ~35 is achieved after only 20 episodes, whereas a score of 35 was not achieved at all with DDPG.
+The TD3 algorithm demonstrated good stability, convergence and sample efficiency properties, solving the environment in just 61 episodes.
+The task was learned very quickly, where the "solved" score of 30 was achieved in only about 10 episodes, where another 50 episodes were required to bring the average score to > 30.

 We note that the TD3 algorithm performed better using Gaussian noise for exploration and action evaluation rather than the Ornstein-Uhlenbeck process, and the use of the prioritized replay buffer improved the initial learning rate as